-“She is commercially astute and my preferred choice for big, complex cases.”Chambers UK
+“She is commercially astute and my preferred choice for big, complex cases.”Chambers and Partners

 “One of the most knowledgeable and personable barristers around, she’s ridiculously clever.”Chambers and Partners

-Described as “an exceptional leading counsel” and “one of the most knowledgeable and personable barristers around”, who is “supremely intelligent” and “just keeps getting better”, Nina specialises in catastrophic personal injury and sports law.
-She took silk in 2017 and is ranked as a Tier 1 Barrister in both Sport and Personal Injury in the Legal 500 2017 and in the New Silk Band in Personal Injury in Chambers & Partners 2018.
+Described as “an exceptional leading counsel” and “one of the most knowledgeable and personable barristers around”, Nina specialises in catastrophic personal injury and sports law and is ranked as a Tier 1 Barrister in both practice areas by Legal 500 2019.

-Nina is highly regarded as a skilled, commercially astute and sensitive advocate and negotiator on behalf of Defendants in complex multi-million pound cases arising in the context of employer’s liability, public liability and sports and motor disputes.
-She is particularly sought after for her expertise in claims relating to brain injuries (in particular those claims involving minors and subtle brain injuries), para/tetraplegia, fatalities, chronic pain, stress at work, bullying and harassment and complex disputes brought against a range of educational institutions.
+Nina is highly regarded as a skilled, commercially astute and sensitive advocate and negotiator on behalf of Defendants in complex multi-million pound cases arising in the context of employer’s liability, public liability and motor/sports disputes.
+She is particularly sought after for her expertise in claims relating to brain injuries (especially claims involving minors, subtle brain injuries and capacity disputes), para/tetraplegia, fatalities, chronic pain, stress at work, bullying and harassment, fraud and complex disputes brought against a range of educational institutions.

 She holds a Post Graduate Diploma in Sports Law from King’s College, London and is on the Editorial Board of LawInSport, a leading international online sports law publication.

 Nina is a member of the Sport Resolutions UK Pro Bono Legal Service which is made up of lawyers willing to provide pro-bono legal advice and representation to athletes, coaches, team officials, and other individuals appearing before Sport Resolutions and other sport specific tribunals.